donald-macritchie/hangman/README.md

 ### Storing points

-- Upon a user voluntarily ending the game or losing the game, they will then be prompted to input their name.
+- Upon a user voluntarily ending the game or losing the game, their name and highscore will be posted into a google sheets document via an API.

 ![This is a screenshot of the user prompt to enter their name](./assets/screenshots/two_points.png)

-- Once their name is entered into the terminal, Their name and highscore will be posted into a google sheets document via an API.

 ### Updating the Score Sheet

-- Like any game where user compete against one another, users will want to see their high score compared to other users.
+- Like any game, users will be curious to know how well they have done in comparison to others.

 - To acheive this, a google sheets API has been implemented.
 - After each word has been solved, the Username and score is sent to an external google sheet where they can see their score according to which difficulty they have played.